 20. Dutch Shepherd

 Dutch Shepherds are intelligent, passionate and hard-working dogs.
 They were originally bred for herding, but, today you will find them in military, police force or search-and-rescue teams.

 Brindle is the only coat color that you will ever see on a Dutch Shepherd.

 Silver and gold brindle is the only accepted color for this breed.
 They will also often have amber eyes.

-Dutch Shepherds look like a German Shepherd, but do not have long coats.
-The short haired variety is most common in the United States.
+Dutch Shepherds look like German Shepherds, but do not have long coats.
+The short-haired variety is most common in the United States.